 There are various technical differences between IMAP and POP3.
-However, the below table represents the major functional differences between these two protocols.
+And the below table represents the major functional differences between these two protocols.

 |IMAP is much more sophisticated and allows all the files on the mail server to be accessed by the user.||POP works by approaching your email service and downloading all your incoming messages from it.|

-|You are not directly downloading or storing it on your machine when you read an email message; instead, you are reading it from the email service.||The messages are removed from the email service once they are downloaded onto your Desktop or Mac.|
+|You are not directly downloading or storing it on your machine when you read an email message; instead, you are reading it from the email service.||The messages are removed from the email service once they are downloaded onto your desktop or Mac.|

-|Multiple backup copies of the email are stored on the mail server, and it can still be recovered if the message from the local server is lost.||If this is in Delete mode, after retrieval the mail is removed from the mailbox.
-However, in keep mode, after extraction, the mail stays in the mailbox.|
+|Multiple backup copies of the email are stored on the mail server, and it can still be recovered if the message from the local server is lost.||If this is in delete mode, after retrieval, the mail is removed from the mailbox.
+But, after extraction, the mail stays in the mailbox in keep mode.|